viperleed/viperleed/doc/content/hardware/hardware_mods/spectaleed_modifications.rst

 Reducing noise on :math:`I_0`
 =============================

 This modification of the NG LEED unit is strongly suggested for users with a microchannel-plate LEED, where significantly lower electron currents are used (:math:`I_0 \approx 1-30\,\mathrm{nA}`).
-Users with a standard LEED will normally have beam currents in the µA range and should most likely not need to modify their unit.
+Users with a standard LEED will normally have beam currents in the microampere range and should most likely not need to modify their unit.
 The modifications described in this section should be considered a second-order improvement of those in :ref:`ngleed_i0_mod_mandatory`.

 Once the modifications in :ref:`ngleed_i0_mod_mandatory` have been carried out (with the exception of the modification of the range of :math:`I_{0,\mathrm{offset}}` adjustment), the next-worst source of noise on :math:`I_0` has to do with the generation of the high voltages.
 A more detailed description of how high voltages are generated in the HV modules can be found in :ref:`ngleed_faster_beam`.
 In short, each high-voltage module generates its voltage with a `Voltage multiplier <https://en.wikipedia.org/wiki/Voltage_multiplier>`_ fed by a transformer.
 The transformer separates the 'high-voltage' from the 'low-voltage' areas of each module. :numref:`fig_ngleed_beam_high_and_low_voltage` shows, for example the ``BEAM`` board --- which, as mentioned below, is one of the few where no modification is needed.